microsoft/BotBuilder-V3/Node/README.md

 * Bots can run on almost any bot platform like the [Microsoft Bot Framework](http://botframework.com), [Skype](http://skype.com), and [Slack](http://slack.com).

 ## Build a bot
-Create a folder for your bot and run npm init.
+Create a folder for your bot, cd into it, and run npm init.

     npm init